Soccer Biting and Spitting

 - During a corner kick, a player bites an opponent intentionally to give themselves better positioning or possibly stop a scoring opportunity.

-Similar Offences to Biting and Spitting
+Similar Offenses to Biting and Spitting

 - Unsportsmanship Behavior